Mário Schenberg: Quantum physics and geometric algebra

-In the University of São Paulo had Schönberg interacted closely with David Bohm during the final years of Bohm's exile in Brazil, and in 1954 Schönberg demonstrated a link among the quantized motion of the Madelung fluid and the trajectories of the de Broglie–Bohm theory.
-He wrote a series of publications of 1957/1958 on geometric algebras that stand in relation to quantum physics and quantum field theory.
+At the University of São Paulo Schönberg interacted closely with David Bohm during the final years of Bohm's exile in Brazil, and, in 1954, Schönberg demonstrated a link among the quantized motion of the Madelung fluid and the trajectories of the de Broglie–Bohm theory.

+He wrote a series of publications of 1957/1958 on geometric algebras applicable to quantum physics and quantum field theory.
 He pointed out that those algebras can be described in terms of extensions of the commutative and the anti-commutative Grassmann algebras which have the same structure as the boson algebra and the fermion algebra of creation and annihilation operators.
-These algebras, in turn, are related to the symplectic algebra and Clifford algebra, respectively.
+These algebras, in turn, are related to symplectic algebras and to Clifford algebras, respectively.

 In a paper published in 1958, Schönberg suggested to add a new idempotent to the Heisenberg algebra, and this suggestion was taken up and expanded upon in the 1980s by Basil Hiley and his co-workers in their work on algebraic formulations of quantum mechanics; this work was performed at Birkbeck College where Bohm had become professor of physics in the meantime.
 Schönberg's ideas have also been cited in connection with algebraic approaches to describe relativistic phase space.

 His work has been cited, together with that of Marcel Riesz, for its importance to Clifford algebras and mathematical physics in the proceedings of a workshop held in France in 1989 which had been dedicated to these two mathematicians.

 Politics and life

-Schenberg was also a member of the Brazilian Communist Party and professor of the University of São Paulo.
+Schenberg was a member of the Brazilian Communist Party and professor of the University of São Paulo.

+He died on 10 November 1990 in São Paulo.